bestwebsoft/Job-board-wordpress-plugin/readme.txt

 10. Registration form in widget area.

 == Changelog ==

+= V1.0.6 - 15.05.2015 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.0.5 - 09.04.2015 =
 * Bugfix : A permalinks error when using the vacancy page as blog main page was fixed